glarsson/glarssonaws/README.md

 5) Create c:\source (or whatever you want) and cd into it

 6) Open git bash and run ‘git clone https://github.com/glarsson/glarssonaws.git’ in /c/source

+7) Create keys;
+   in git bash go to /terraform/test/keys and run: ssh-keygen -t rsa -b 4096 -C "your_email@address.com" name the key "test_key" and enter a password if you'd like, the private key is in .gitignore do the same for /terraform/staging/keys and /terraform/production/keys, the name of the keys when asked by ssh-keygen is "staging_key" and "production_key", password or not is up to you.

 TO BRING UP TEST
 “cd” into ./glarssonaws/terraform/test and run: